Last Updated on

 I remember when I was married for about 18 months, I found out I was pregnant.
 This was a big surprise since we weren’t planning for a baby.
 It just sort of happened.
 We were scared and excited at the same time.
 My stress was high because I didn’t know what to expect.
 I never had a baby before.
 What was I supposed to eat?
 Which vitamins were the right ones to take?
 I had so many questions.
 We made sure to go to every doctor’s appointment together.

-The doctor took us to his office and called some people.
-We were just sitting and listening to him.
+The doctor took us to his office and called some people while we were just sitting and listening to him.
 I could not stop thinking that my baby was dead inside of me.
 I wanted to vomit.
 He scheduled me for an induction first thing in the morning.
 I wasn’t able to have a D&C because 18 weeks is too far along and the doctor was worried that I would have too much blood loss.
 So that night, I had to go home and just try to sleep then go back to the hospital early in the morning.
-I couldn’t sleep.
+Needless to say, I couldn’t sleep.
+I never thought I would be having a miscarriage.
+But, who does?

 I got there in the morning and the nurse took me back.
-I had to be hooked up to monitors and they double checked to make sure the baby didn’t have a heartbeat.
+I had to be hooked up to monitors and they double-checked to make sure the baby didn’t have a heartbeat.
 The nurse gave me Pitocin to get my labor started.
 I was starting to have severe cramping so they offered an epidural.
 Can you believe all of this?
-I had to be induced and I had to have an epidural but I did not get to leave the hospital with a baby!
+I had to be induced and I had to have an epidural but I didn’t get to leave the hospital with a baby!
+I was so angry.

 Within a couple of hours, I felt like I peed myself so I called the nurse.
 The baby was out so the doctor came in and took the baby out.
 They told us that we could hold the baby if we wanted to.
 I was too distraught to hold the baby.
 My husband was able to though.
 I remember they weren’t able to tell if the baby was a boy or a girl.
-All I could do was just cry.
+All I could do was just cry as I watched my husband holding our baby.

 The next morning we were able to leave the hospital.
 I felt so empty inside and I just wanted to die.
 The next thing that happened was my milk came in.
 If losing a baby wasn’t bad enough, try being completely engorged to the point that nobody could hug me or I would be in excruciating pain!
 I had to wear a tight sports bra with an ice pack all day long to get my milk to go away.

 My life for the next few months was so difficult.
 I couldn’t even be home.
 I just wanted to be somewhere other than my home.
-My husband was really good for me during that time and he would take me to my moms or my sisters home so I didn’t have to be at my house.
-I had to take some time off of work because I wasn’t emotionally ok.
-During my baby-less maternity leave, I was told I needed to go to see a counselor to talk about what I went through.
+I’, still not completely sure why it was so hard for me to be at my house.
+My husband was really good with me during that time and he would take me to my moms or my sisters home so I didn’t have to be at my home.
+I had to take some time off of work because I wasn’t emotionally or mentally ok.
+While on my baby-less maternity leave, I was told I needed to go to see a counselor to talk about what I went through.

-I wanted to feel emotionally and mentally better so I started to exercise and I had to take medication for anxiety for those attacks I would sometimes have.
+I wanted to feel emotionally and mentally better so I started to exercise and I had to take medication for anxiety attacks I would sometimes have because of the miscarriage.

 Keep doing what you’re doing mom.
 You’ll be ok!

-Have you ever been through a situation like this?
+Have you ever been through a miscarriage?
 How did you deal with it?
 I would love to hear your comments below!